 There are so many ways to enjoy this lamb after the fact.
 Make a lamb sandwich, tacos, quesadillas, grilled cheese sandwich, enjoy a lamb stir fry, fold into your favorite pasta and sauce, or even slice your lamb and create a lamb pizza.

-If you are trying to decide what to make for your family, give this Red Wine Braised Leg of Lamb recipe a spot on your table.
-Australian lamb can be found at most of your local grocery stores like Whole Foods, Costco, and Wegmans — simply look for “product of Australia” on the label or #askforAustralian.
-Enjoy!Print
+If you are deciding what to make for your family, give this Red Wine Braised Leg of Lamb recipe a spot on your table.
+It can also serve as the star of the show for upcoming holidays, including Christmas, Passover, and Easter.Print